MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-enterprise.md

 Data transfer between the Power BI service and the gateway is secured through [Azure Service Bus](https://azure.microsoft.com/en-us/documentation/services/service-bus/).
 The Service Bus creates a secure channel between the Power BI service and your computer.
 Because the gateway starts this secure connection, there’s usually no need to open a port in your firewall because it is an outbound connection.

-For more detailed information about how the connector works, be sure to see [Power BI Gateway - Enterprise (Preview) in-depth](powerbi-gateway-enterprise-indepth.md).
+For more detailed information about how the connector works, be sure to see [Power BI Gateway - Enterprise in-depth](powerbi-gateway-enterprise-indepth.md).

 Before we go into details about the enterprise gateway, let’s look at some terms used in Power BI: